GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 You can build your own library on top of the Puppeteer Replay library to replay or "stringify" the user flow JSON files (i.e. convert them to something else).

-For example, [@cypress/chrome-recorder](https://github.com/cypress-io/cypress-chrome-recorder) is a library that built on top the Puppeteer Replay.
+For example, [@cypress/chrome-recorder](https://github.com/cypress-io/cypress-chrome-recorder) is a library built on top of Puppeteer Replay.
 You can use it to convert user flow JSON files to Cypress test scripts.

 Learn more about the [stringify feature in Puppeteer Replay](https://github.com/puppeteer/replay#stringify-a-recording-as-a-puppeteer-script).